lupyuen/lupyuen.github.io/src/plic.md

 But NuttX IRQ 57 is __never triggered__ in the Star64 Log!

+Thus there's our problem: NuttX on Star64 won't print to the Serial Output because __UART Interrupts are never triggered__.

+(NuttX Star64 won't respond to keypresses either)

 _There's a problem with our Interrupt Controller?_

 We checked the Star64 __Interrupt Settings__ and __Memory Map__...